-The most obvious answer is the introduction of plants and greenery.
+The most obvious answer is, the introduction of plants and greenery.
 This is a great place to start if you’re looking to bring the outside in.
 This addition can be as reasonably inexpensive as a potted plant on your desk.
 Desk plants can be an extension of our personality and typically don’t require much maintenance.

-Living walls are also low maintenance option.
+Living walls, are also low maintenance option.
 Leaf walls and bio canvases artistically create spaces that mimic outdoor environments.
 Several manufacturers offer a wide range of biophilic products making it easy to add textures and color to any space.

 NASA researchers set out to find the best ways to clean the air in space stations.
-Their Clean Air study found that certain plants are effective at removing chemicals that have been linked to health problems such as headaches and eye irritation.
+Their Clean Air study found the certain plants are effective at removing chemicals that have been linked to health problems such as headaches and eye irritation.

-2. Natural finishes
+- Natural finishes

 It’s not JUST about plants.
 There’s a lot more to nature than greenery.
-Think about all the textures along a hiking trail: wood, plants, dirt, maybe sand, clay, stone, moss, water, etc. Any of these could be an inspiration for your office design.
+Think about all the textures along a hiking trail: wood, plants, dirt, maybe sand, clay, stone, moss, water, etc. Any of these could be an inspiration of your office design.

 Wood is one of the more commonly used natural components for office design.
 Wood tones, whether real wood or laminate, make your space feel more inviting.
-Wood or wood laminate can be used on any surface of an office making it one of the most flexible finishes.
+Wood or wood can laminate be used on any surface of an office making it one of the most flexible finishes.

-3. Windows and natural light
+- Windows and natural light

-A recent research project found that workers who had a window that offered a view of natural scenery recovered lower levels of stress at a much quicker rate than those who only had a landscape view of a blank wall.
+A recent research project found that workers who had a window that offered a view of natural scenery recovered lower levels of stress at a much quicker rate than those who only had a view of a blank wall.

-4. Manmade elements
+- Manmade elements

-You can employ artwork depicting plants, animals or landscapes; shades of green, yellow blue and brown; floral patterns; and naturally chaotic shapes, curves, and circles rather than angles and straight lines.
+You can employ artwork depicting plants, animals or landscapes; shades of green, yellow blue and brown; floral patterns; and naturally chaotic shapes, curves and circles rather than angles and straight lines.
 All these additions can help achieve a biophilic space.

 The latest trend offers conference or office space options literally outside of the normal work environment.

-Major employers such as Amazon have bought into the biophilic idea in a big way, adding amazing structures like glass-domed greenhouses to their company headquarters.
+Major employers such as Amazon have bought into the biophilic idea in a big way, adding amazing structures like glass-domed green houses to their company headquarters.
 Featuring 40,000 plants climbing on walls as high as four stories, the greenery creates an environment that mimics a rainforest.